lavaughncampbell/SEI-Project-2/notes.md

 Delete Job Post Page — Incomplete (delete ROUTE)
 All Jobs From Every User Index — (Index ROUTE) -- done Developer Checkbox Register — done

-NEEDS WORKS — INCOMPLETE

 // 1. // DEVELOPER LOGIN
 Developer Checkbox Register — Incomplete
 - if you click on developer checkbox
 - the logic will switch like you are a developer not a business
 - how that will look is the user home page will see my job or my offers.
 The how it work on the user home page will be updated for a developer instructions.
 The button will switch to make offer. it will have the offer form which we will need to use the offer model for.
 When you make a offer it will go under my offer, and same like a business a developer can show, edit, update, and delete their offer.

+NEEDS WORKS — INCOMPLETE

+// 1. // Need CRUD for the offers (developer)

 // 2. // VIEW ALL JOBS
 Developer can checkout all jobs index
 — Incomplete
 - Developer can basically view the index page.
+- (possibly just DONT SHOW IN PRESENTATION -- when not logged in, can see all jobs from sub-nav)

 // 3. // CREATE OFFER